 - You want to have a local SUP ( Software Update Point),

 - You want to have a local Management Point so that Clients Pick up policies and report to this Local MP, and your low bandwidth site has more than 400 or 500 Client Machines.

-Out of band management in System Center Configuration Manager provides a powerful management control for computers that have the Intel vPro chip set and a version of Intel Active Management Technology (Intel AMT) that Configuration Manager supports.
+Ans: Out of band management in System Center Configuration Manager provides a powerful management control for computers that have the Intel vPro chipset and a version of Intel Active Management Technology (Intel AMT) that Configuration Manager supports.

 Out of band management tasks include the following:

-- Restarting a non functioning computer or booting from a locally connected device or known good boot image file.
+3. Restarting a nonfunctioning computer or booting from a locally connected device or known good boot image file.

-- Booting to a command-based operating system to run commands, repair tools, or diagnostic applications (for example, upgrading the firmware or running a disk repair tool).
+6. Booting to a command-based operating system to run commands, repair tools, or diagnostic applications (for example, upgrading the firmware or running a disk repair tool).

 7. Configuring scheduled software deployments to wake up computers before the computers are running.